 Sometimes, Excel users need to calculate percentages for various working purposes.
 They may need to find out efficiency or contribution towards total productivity or sales or showing progress.
 But, in the case of a large data set, it is tedious and time-consuming to calculate the percentage for every participant one by one.
 So, in this article, I will show you how to calculate percentage in Excel for Multiple Rows.

-2 Easy Ways to Calculate Percentage for Multiple Rows in Excel
+How to Calculate Percentage for Multiple Rows in Excel: 2 Easy Ways

 In this article, you will see two easy ways to calculate percentage in Excel for multiple rows.
 Firstly, I will use the AutoFill feature of Excel to calculate percentage for multiple rows.
 In the second procedure, I will utilize the Quick Analysis Tool for doing the same.